Dennis Gastmann - Orient Express - An Adventure

 22 €

-Dennis Gastmann, born in 1978 in Osnabrück, has traveled to every continent - as a writer, filmmaker, and "guerrilla correspondent" for ARD's international magazines.
-He journeyed with 80,000 questions around the world, encountered saints and witches, ascetics and oligarchs, and walked across the Alps on foot to atone for his sins (the walk to Canossa).
-His reportages have won multiple awards and been nominated three times for the Grimme Prize.
-For the Atlas of Undiscovered Lands, he visited the last unknown places on Earth; for The Second-to-Last Samurai, he explored Japan.
-Dennis Gastmann lives in Hamburg and works around the world.
+Dennis Gastmann, born in 1978 in Osnabrück, has travelled every continent - as a writer, filmmaker and "guerrilla correspondent" for ARD's foreign affairs programmes.
+He circled the globe with 80,000 questions, walked across the Alps on foot (Gang nach Canossa), and visited the last unknown corners of the earth for his Atlas of Undiscovered Countries.
+For Der vorletzte Samurai he explored Japan.
+His reportages have won multiple awards and received three Grimme Prize nominations.
+Gastmann lives in Hamburg and works around the world.